Monday, March 30, 2015

 Magic Bike

 Not quite the same sentiment of the Stones’ ‘Street Fighting Man.’
-There was a time during the summer of the Republican convention in 2004 when the police were stopping young people on bicycles as suspicious ‘terrorists’ of some kind.
+There was a time during the summer of the Republican convention in 2008 when the police were stopping young people on bicycles as suspicious ‘terrorists’ of some kind.
 Terrorizing motorists, Republicans and sex stereotypes evidently.
 Now Minneapolis is one of the top bicycle towns in the U.S. Number two maybe?
 The bicycle/pedestrian Greenway cutting across the south side in a deep rail ditch has more traffic than most city streets.
 It’s not all just because there are few hills in this town.
 People ride in the winter and ‘fat wheel’ winter bikes owe Minneapolis their status as birth mother.
 I remember when this storm of two wheels started, and one of the local right-wingers was virtually threatening to run over bicyclists with his SUV.
 He didn’t of course – another blowhard.
 Fewer bicyclists are dying because drivers are getting used to them.
 This is true in every city where bicycling picks up – accidents lessen.
 But pickup truck drivers are still the worst, the most aggressive, the most hostile.
 The white bikes still show up as memorials, lashed to street-side poles.

-Young people are tried of the car culture and nature is tired of the car culture.
+Young people are tired of the car culture and nature is tired of the car culture.
 The auto companies are running scared, just like the churches.
 The Democrats have had to make being ‘bike friendly’ part of their cultural platform in dozens of cities, as they have little to offer beyond easy decisions to paint white lines down some streets.
 Go to Amsterdam or Copenhagen.
 There cars are #5 on the roads, after bicycles, scooters, buses, delivery trucks and then cars.
 Or Hanoi, where the destructive car culture of China has still not appeared so strongly.
 Scooters are king in that old city.
 Or Phnom Penh – tuk tuk’s and scooters rule with bicycles.
 Even in China the bicyclists are making a comeback through the thick smog and traffic jams.

 JAY-RIDING